Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - She secures hidden caches of resources and establishes secret passageways within the Great Sept of Baelor.
 - Cersei studies the routines of her captors and analyzes potential weaknesses to exploit when the time is right.
 6. Seeds of Rebellion:
-- The chapter concludes with Cersei's web of manipulation growing wider, as she plants seeds of rebellion and dissent among the smallfolk.
+- The story continues with with Cersei's web of manipulation growing wider, as she plants seeds of rebellion and dissent among the smallfolk.
 - She stokes public resentment against the Faith Militant, emphasizing their overreach and the potential dangers they pose to the stability of the realm.
 - Cersei understands the importance of regaining public support and positioning herself as a savior figure against the perceived oppression of the Faith.